LiberlandHacker/OSSP-CS/course-options.md

     * Compare before and after conditions.
       * If bunker was unharmed, then it passes this test.
       * If the bunker shows signs of damage categorize the severity of damage, investigate potential causes, implement potential solutions, and run this test again.
+  * Longevity test
+    * Place a cache of notes, food, and water in the bunker.
+Note the date of placement.
+    * Seal the bunker.
+    * Revisit it a year later.

 #### 🔴 Economics, Intro to